Nemesio Oseguera Cervantes: Family

 In December 2022, El Mencho's brother Antonio Oseguera Cervantes, known as "El Tony Montana," was arrested during an army raid in Guadalajara.
 Authorities have stated that he was a logistics operator of the CJNG, supplying weapons, laundering money, and coordinating actions against other cartels.
 During his arrest, the army confiscated multiple weapons.
+On 27 February 2025, Antonio would be extradited from Mexico to the United States.